NLADP/VSAddinAutoFileInclude/README.md

+VS Add-in AutoFileInclude
+======================
 When creating a file in a project folder, set focus on the Solution Explorer and you will be prompted to include file in project.
-======================